5 Neurotoxins Found in Popular Foods

 While there are legitimate concerns about mercury, it’s widely agreed that the benefits of moderate fish consumption still outweigh the risks.

 Harvard T.H.
-Chan School of Public Health recommends eating 12 ounces of fish per week but sticking to those low in mercury.
+Chan School of Public Health recommends eating 12 ounces of fish per week and sticking to those low in mercury.

 We recommend eating fish that is both high in brain-healthy omega-3s and low in mercury.